courselabs/dotnetaz/labs/vnet/README.md

 az vm create -g labs-vnet -n vm01 --image UbuntuLTS --vnet-name vnet1 --subnet frontend
 ```

-This command takes care of setting up [SSH]() so you can log into the remote machine.
-The output shows you the public IP address - use that to connect:
+This command takes care of setting up [SSH](https://en.wikipedia.org/wiki/Secure_Shell) so you can log into the remote machine.
+The output shows you the public IP address you'll use to connect.

 📋 If you wanted to create a Windows VM, you'd need to use a different image.
 Can you find a Windows Server 2019 image name with an `az` command?